civisanalytics/civis-python/docs/source/user_guide.rst

 returns the result.

-You can create :class:`CivisFuture <civis.futures.CivisFuture>` objects for many tasks (e.g., scripts, imports):
+You can create :class:`CivisFuture <civis.futures.CivisFuture>` objects for many tasks (e.g., scripts, imports).
+Here, we will create a container script that does the simple task of printing the text "HELLO WORLD", execute it, and then wait for it to finish.

 .. code-block:: python